chrisdillow/Tropochief-RC-Plane/docs/component_decisions.md

 - Preference for modern firmware like BLHeli_S or BLHeli_32
 - Must NOT supply its own 5V BEC if using an onboard regulator, to avoid conflicts
 - Should have reliable startup and minimal weight
+- ESC current capacity remains **TBD** and will be finalized after propulsion sizing based on CFD drag estimates and thrust calculations.

 ##### 5.2b | ESC Candidates
 - **BLHeli_S 20A ESC (Generic / Racerstar / T-Motor)**